 Explanation: Withdrawals after the above deadlines will generally be unacceptable.
 Students must complete the rotation and will receive a grade.
-In extenuating circumstances, the student may be allowed to withdraw without penalty with the approval of the clerkship director and the CSAEB.
-Evaluations of the student's performance in the clerk-ship completed prior to the time of withdrawal will become part of the student's permanent record.
+In extenuating circumstances, the student may be allowed to withdraw without penalty with the approval of the clerkship director, recommendation by the Associate Dean for Student Affairs and the approval of the CSAEB.
+Evaluations of the student's performance in the clerkship that were completed prior to the time of withdrawal will become part of the student's permanent record.
 Generally, the student will be expected to repeat the entire clerkship.
-However, the clerkship director and the CSAEB may modify this requirement based on factors such as the circumstances leading to the withdrawal, the amount of clerkship completed, and the student's performance to the time of withdrawal.
+However, the clerkship director and the CSAEB may modify this requirement based on factors such as the circumstances leading to the withdrawal, the amount of the clerkship that was completed, and the student's performance to the time of withdrawal.